aaart/code_pieces/readme.md

 - processing moves forward, sometimes fetches more data (like querying DB) and the process verifies if fetched data can be processed with the given input
 - processing is summarized/finalized, operation result is created and sometimes wrapped into a generic object (response)

-To address this scenario, I created simple library that gives you a posibillity to process input like in a pipeline.
+To address this scenario, I created simple library that gives you a posibillity to process input like a pipeline.

 First of all you will need to know base error types returned from your code:
 ```c#